MohsinKhan88/enterprise-ai-operations-assistant/README.md

 > Why is the application responding slowly today?

-The application retrieves relevant enterprise documents from Amazon Bedrock Knowledge Bases using semantic search powered by Amazon Titan Embeddings.
+The application retrieves relevant enterprise documents using the managed retrieval capabilities provided by Amazon Bedrock Knowledge Bases, powered by semantic search using Amazon Titan Embeddings.

 Amazon Nova Lite then generates a grounded response using the retrieved enterprise knowledge.